OWASP/owasp-mastg/PULL_REQUEST_TEMPLATE.md

-Thank you for submitting a Pull Request to the Mobile Security Testing Guide.
+Thank you for submitting a Pull Request to the OWASP MASTG.
 Please make sure that:

 - [ ] Your contribution is written in the 2nd person (e.g. you)
 - [ ] Your contribution is written in an active present form for as much as possible.